 1.7 Pre-Program Planning

-Market Transformation programs and Program Administrators/Implementers should ideally develop a thorough savings framework and logic model before a program is initiated and before funds are allocated to an MT project.
-Evaluators should review the logic model, market progress indicators (MPIs), and savings framework before a project is initiated, informing development of an Evaluation Plan.
+Market Transformation programs and Program Administrators/Implementers should develop a thorough savings framework and logic model before implementation decisions.
+Evaluators should review the MT Savings Protocols that includes the logic model, market progress indicators (MPIs), Natural Market Baseline (NMB) and savings framework before a project is initiated, informing development of an Evaluation Plan.
 The objective is to agree (before resources are allocated to an MT Program) that as long as the program is executed consistent with the Program Design, energy savings will not be challenged and retroactively revised.

 The Evaluator Review should address the questions below: